Charles IX of France: Birth and childhood

 Charles Maximilien of France, third son of King Henry II of France and Catherine de' Medici, was born on 27 June 1550 at the Château de Saint-Germain-en-Laye.
 He was the fifth of ten children born to the royal couple.
 Styled since birth as Duke of Angoulême, he was created Duke of Orléans after the death of his elder brother Louis, his parents' second son, who had died in infancy on 24 October 1550.
 The royal children were raised under the supervision of the governor and governess of the royal children, Claude d'Urfé and Françoise d'Humières, under the orders of Diane de Poitiers.

 On 14 May 1564, Charles was presented the Order of the Garter by Henry Carey.

 Accession

-Charles' father died in 1559, and was succeeded by Charles' elder brother, King Francis II.
+Charles's father died in 1559, and was succeeded by Charles's elder brother, King Francis II.
 Francis II died in 1560.
 The ten-year-old Charles was immediately proclaimed king on 5 December 1560, and the Privy Council appointed his mother, Catherine de' Medici, as governor of France (gouvernante de France), with sweeping powers, at first acting as regent for her young son.
 On 15 May 1561, Charles was consecrated in the cathedral at Reims.
 Antoine of Bourbon, himself in line to the French throne and husband to Queen Jeanne III of Navarre, was appointed Lieutenant-General of France.